Luck (TV series)

 Luck is an American dramatic television series created by David Milch and starring Dustin Hoffman.
 Set in the world of horse racing, the pilot episode was directed by Michael Mann.
-The series premiered on January 29, 2012.
+The series premiered January 29, 2012.
 HBO aired the first episode on December 11, 2011, as a preview.
 It was immediately renewed for a second season of 10 episodes, scheduled to air beginning in January 2013.
 However, the series was canceled on March 14, 2012, due to animal safety concerns.
 Three horses died during production of the series.
 The first season's remaining episodes continued to air.
-The complete first season was released on DVD and Blu-ray on November 27, 2012.
+The complete first season was released on DVD and Blu-ray November 27, 2012.